melofred/PKS-PCF-ElasticSearch/README.md

    Alternatively, you can use the CF App Runtime integrated routing (using route-sync) to expose the running container and use that route instead of the external IP.

    2. Create the Index in Elastic Search.
 See the script ./createIndex.sh and replace it with your ElasticSearch IP/host information.

    $ ./createIndex.sh

    3. Build and publish the Spring Cloud Stream ElasticSearch sink app.

    $ cd Elasticsearch-sink/

+   _TODO: Make the ElasticSearch cluster IP a parameter for this app.
+At this moment, it's hard-coded within the app_

+   ---
+   Edit the file _src/main/java/io/pivotal/example/stream/elasticsearch/sink/ElasticsearchSinkProperties.java_ and replace the entry _es-kibana.pcf-demo.net:9200_ with your ElasticSearch/Kibana IP address or hostname from step #1 above.

+   This step is temporary, until somebody can make that a param for the app (to be passed during the pipeline creation process)

+   ---

    $ ./mvnw package
 ```
 (...)